CT Angiography (CTA)

 - CT angiography may provide more precise anatomical details than other angiography exams such as conventional catheter angiography and magnetic resonance imaging (MRI).

 - For CT Angiography, there is no need for sedation or general anesthesia.

-- CT angiography of the heart is a useful way of detecting blocked coronary arteries.
+- CT angiography of the heart helps detect blocked coronary arteries.

 - CT angiography may also cost less than catheter angiography.